Feng Zhang: Research

 Zhang's lab is focused on using synthetic biology to develop technologies for genome and epigenome engineering to study neurobiology.
-He is a leader in the field of optogenetics, which was named the 2010 "Method of the Year".
 As a postdoc, he began work on using TAL effectors to control gene transcription.

-Based on previous work by the Sylvain Moineau Lab, Zhang began work to harness and optimize the CRISPR system to work in human cells in early 2011.
-While Zhang's group was optimizing the Cas9 system in human cells, the collaborating groups of Emmanuelle Charpentier and Jennifer Doudna described a chimeric RNA design which is capable of facilitating cleavage of DNA using purified Cas9 protein and a synthetic guide.
-Zhang's group compared their RNA expression approach with a design based on the Doudna / Charpentier chimeric RNA for use in human cells and established features of the guide necessary for Cas9 to function effectively in mammalian cells which are dispensable in biochemical assays.
-Zhang, Doudna, and other colleagues from Harvard founded Editas Medicine in September 2013 to develop and commercialize CRISPR-based therapies.
+Based on previous work by Sylvain Moineau's lab, Zhang began work to harness and optimize the CRISPR system to work in human cells in early 2011.
+Zhang's group compared their RNA expression approach with a design of chimeric RNA for use in human cells and established features of the guide necessary for Cas9 function in mammalian cells that are dispensable in biochemical assays.
+Zhang, Doudna, and colleagues from Harvard founded Editas Medicine in September 2013 to develop and commercialize CRISPR-based therapies.

-Zhang discovered Cas13 with Harvard colleague Eugene Koonin using computational biology methods.
+Zhang discovered Cas13 with NCBI investigator Eugene Koonin using computational biology methods.
 In 2016, Zhang cofounded Arbor Biotechnologies to develop Cas13 for therapeutic use.

-His lab has also developed a sensitive diagnostic nucleic acid detection protocol that is based on CRISPR termed SHERLOCK (Specific High sensitivity Enzymatic Reporter UnLOCKing) that is able to detect and distinguish strains of viruses and bacteria present in as low as attomolar (10−18 M) concentration.
+His lab has also developed a CRISPR-based diagnostic nucleic acid detection protocol termed SHERLOCK (Specific High sensitivity Enzymatic Reporter UnLOCKing) that is able to detect and distinguish strains of viruses and bacteria present in as low as attomolar (10−18 M) concentration.
 Zhang cofounded Sherlock Biosciences in 2018 to further develop this diagnostic technology.

 Also in 2018, Zhang cofounded Beam Therapeutics with Editas cofounder and Harvard colleague David R. Liu to further advance Liu's work on base editing and prime editing.

-He has an h-index of 109 according to Google Scholar.
+In 2023, the first CRISPR/Cas9-based therapeutic, based on a design Zhang developed in 2015, was approved for clinical use to treat sickle cell disease.
+Also in 2023, Zhang cofounded Aera Therapeutics, focused on lipid nanoparticles and protein nanoparticles for T-cell targeting therapy.

+In 2025, Zhang's lab discovered TIGR-Tas, a family of RNA-guided DNA-targeting systems with potential applications for genome editing.